 - Section 357B states that compensation or reimbursement must be made by the State Government.

 - Section 357A states that if the casualty has been reported under the section 326A of the Indian Penal Code, then a fine must also be paid to the casualty.

 - Section 357C of the Indian Penal Code states that all healing facilities, open or private, regardless of whether they are run by the Central Government, the State Government or some other individual, should instantly, give the emergency treatment or therapeutic treatment to the casualty.
 It should be free of cost and the same occurrence should be instantly reported to the police.
 No delay should be done if any of the sections from 326A, 376A, 376B, 376C, 376D of the Indian Penal Code is violated.

 These sections of compensation to the casualty were embedded after the suggestion of the Justice J.S.Verma Committee and 226th Report of Law Commission of India which specifically dealt with acid attacks.

 Despite the fact that various actions are being taken against acid attackers, throwing of acid attack is growing day by day.
 A large portion of the acid assaults is undertaken on ladies, especially young women for dismissing the proposition of marriage, for denying dowry and so on.
-The need of the hour is to make more strict laws so that not even a single individual even thinks about committing such act.
+The Acid attack punishment in India needs to be more stringent so that not even a single individual even thinks about committing such an act.